Please view some of our case studies to find out more about our work.

 Attleborough, Norfolk – 18 acres sold in tranches

 Hazells acted for a landowner and sold a site unconditionally to a regional house builder of approximately three acres for residential use.
 Simultaneously Hazells formed a consortium of adjoining landowners and granted the same house builder a conditional Option for the planning promotion of an additional 15 acres, including land subject to a ransom strip.
-The final phase of 9.1 acres was granted planning consent for 91 dwellings and the land is currently being offered For Sale on the open market.
+The final phase of 9.1 acres was granted planning consent for 91 dwellings and was sold to Places for People Homes Ltd in January 2022.

 Moreton Hall, Bury St Edmunds, Suffolk – 50 acres resolution for consent for 500 dwellings